postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-variables.md

 Let's say you have 3 API endpoints that use the same domain - `your-domain.com`.
 You can save this domain as a variable and instead of repeating the value, you can use *`{% raw %}{{domain}}/endpoint1{% endraw %}`* and *`{% raw %}{{domain}}/endpoint2{% endraw %}`* in the request builder.
 Now, if your domain changes to `another-domain.com`, you just have to change this value once.

-With Postman's scripting engine you can set variable values, copy data from one request and use it into another request, and more.
+With Postman's scripting engine you can set variable values, copy data from one request and use it in another request.

 ### Variable scopes